 - Inflammatory Bowel Disease (IBD): Ulcerative Colitis, Crohn's Disease

 - Primary Sclerosing Cholangitis

 - Stomach Diseases

-Infection with HCV causes lifelong, chronic infection in about 75%-85%, cirrhosis (scarring and dysfunction of the liver) in about 20% after about 10-20 years, liver cancer, and can also cause liver failure and death.
-Infection with HCV is the most common indication for liver transplant.
-There is currently no vaccine for HCV.
+Chronic HCV infection increases the risk of cirrhosis (scarring and dysfunction of the liver), end-stage liver disease/liver failure, and liver cancer.
+Infection with HCV is the most common indication for liver transplantation.
+Unlike hepatitis B, there is currently no vaccine for HCV infection.